- Levels Taught:

 My expectations for the student:

-I encourage my middle school students to practice for 20-30 minutes 4-7 days a week, and my high school students to practice for 30-60 minutes 5-7 days a week.
-I prefer them to come prepared, knowing what they want specific help working on each week so that I can best serve their specific needs.
+I encourage my elementary school students to practice for 15-30 minutes 3-5 days a week, middle school students to practice for 25-40 minutes 4-7 days a week, and my high school students to practice for 45-60 minutes 5-7 days a week.
+I ask that my students come to their lessons prepared, knowing what they want specific help with each week so that I can best serve their needs and help them get the most out of our lessons.

 I attended Northwestern University for my undergraduate degree in trombone performance.
 I studied with a world class trombone faculty consisting of Michael Mulcahy, Timothy Higgins, Douglas Wright, Randall Hawes, Pete Ellefson, and Christopher Davis.
 Studying with multiple professors afforded me a richer knowledge of how to keep improving in my playing.
 I also learned a lot from going to hear live music at the Chicago Symphony and Chicago Lyric Opera.
 Hearing top tier orchestras week after week ingrained the sounds I wanted to make into my head.
 My approach to trombone is along the lines of the great brass pedagogue Arnold Jacobs- focusing on Wind and Song.
 His teachings of the simplicity and efficiency of airflow, combined with the clearest mental musical ideas possible really resonate with me as I play the trombone.
 I hope to pass my knowledge and lifelong passion for music on to all of my students.+ Read More